michei69/smule-desktop/README.md

 - [x] Find out how parts for lyrics for pitch'd songs work
 - [x] Record voice
 - [x] Play solo / duet / group WITHOUT recording
+- [x] Figure out what causes error 2001 and how to fix it
 - [ ] Pitch calculation and the other funny stuff that's nice to have
 - [ ] Encrypted store with electron's `safeStorage`
 - [ ] Automatically trigger `refreshLogin()` once requests start erroring out